 In early 2022, the federal government announced its plans to create a national dental program, the Canadian Dental Care Plan (CDCP).
 The government committed to:

-The CDCP will be available to families with an annual income of less than $90,000, with no co-pays for those with an annual income under $70,000.
+The CDCP will be available to families with an annual income of less than $90,000, with no co-payment (that is, pay for a portion of their dental care under the CDCP) for those with an annual income under $70,000.

 The interim Canada Dental Benefit is intended to help lower dental costs for eligible families earning less than $90,000 per year.
 Parents and guardians can apply if the child receiving dental care is under 12 years old and does not have access to a private dental insurance plan.